beam-pyio/beam-pyio.github.io/content/blog/2024/firehose-pyio-intro/index.md

             )
 ```

 2. Jsonify the element if it is not of the bytes, bytearray or file-like object.
-In this example, the second element is a list of integers, and it should be converted into Json (`jsonify=True`).
+In this example, the second element is a list of integers, and it should be converted into JSON (`jsonify=True`).
 Or we can convert it into string manually.

 ```python
 def test_write_to_firehose_with_list_elements(self):